and the calm is deep where the quiet waters flow

 “I didn’t either.
 Not at your age.”

 Jiang Wanyin pushed his empty bowl away from himself.
-With his thumb and index, he patted the rim of the small cup of rice wine which a waiter had poured for him.
+With his thumb and index, he patted the rim of the small cup of tea which a waiter had poured for him.

 “How do you differentiate affection and duty,” he said.
-“How do you break apart jealousy, hatred, and brotherhood?
+“How do you break apart jealousy, hatred, and brotherhood, and take a step to understand things beyond your reach?
 At the time I never did—I never even tried to.
-And I do not know if it would have changed anything, in the end, but I will spend the rest of my days wondering if perhaps, it could have.
+And I don’t know if it would have changed anything, in the end, but I will spend the rest of my days wondering if perhaps, it could have.
 If only I reached out a little earlier.”

 “Are you talking about—”